jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 will strike at anything brought quickly into range of its fangs, unless a difficult (-20%) Lore (Animal) Skill Test is passed.

-Spider: While not a very common pet or companion, there are hundreds of species of spiders throughout the Legend worlds that could be bottled up and sold.
+**Spider**: While not a very common pet or companion, there are hundreds of species of spiders throughout the Legend worlds that could be bottled up and sold.
 There are terribly venomous species like the brown recluse or the thick-fanged bird-eating spider that can be as large as a dinner plate.
 Many times, a spider is bought as a spell